sandersa-nist/univariate_tools/README.md

 # univariate_tools
-Tools to fit, interpolate, synthesize univariate data.
+Tools to fit, interpolate, and synthesize univariate data.

 # Installation
 ## Method 1 - Directly from Github